micropython/micropython/docs/library/pyb.SPI.rst

        for initialising the SPI bus to master

-    .. data:: SPI.ACTIVE_LOW
-    .. data:: SPI.ACTIVE_HIGH
+    .. data:: SPI.MSB

-       selects the polarity of the NSS pin
+    set the first bit to be the most significant bit